COVID-19 has taught us three things for sure about engaging people online:

 - People get tired of engaging online as their sole way to participate; and

 - Not everyone has easy access to or the aptitude for online engagement.

-Combine the above with the fact that people have always had different preferences for how they like to be engaged, and that they face different time, mobility and financial constraints to engaging at all, it is clear that a hybrid online/in-person model of engagement should be delivered whenever possible, now and beyond the pandemic.
+Combine the above with the fact that people have always had different preferences for how they like to be engaged, and that they face different time, mobility and financial constraints to engaging at all, it is clear that a hybrid online/in-person model for engagement events* should be delivered whenever possible, now and beyond the pandemic.

 By now, you have no doubt used a number of online meeting platforms (e.g. Zoom).
 You have likely also used some online tools (e.g. polling, whiteboards, etc.) to help augment the online experience and effectiveness.

 As COVID-19 continues, a hybrid model for meetings/events* offers the option to attend online and for some participants to attend in-person if desired/needed, held in a room large enough to accommodate physical distancing.
 Post-COVID-19, you will have fewer in-person protocols and logistics to worry about.

 Either way, here are some practical tips to consider when designing a hybrid approach for your real-time engagement events* to ensure all participants can hear, be heard and participate effectively:

 - Use online engagement tools (e.g., polling, whiteboards, etc.) for both sets of participants, including those who are in-person.
 Online tools can make it easier to gather and record input than paper-based tools, and allows input from both sets of participants to be combined real-time.

 - Supply a few extra laptops in case some participants don’t have one and/or cell phones are too small for the platform being used.
 If supplying laptops is not possible, staff can enter in-person participant input into the tool(s) real-time.
 There are many tools to choose from, with the KISS rule applying here.